Severe Weather in Kentucky - December 13th, Hour 1

 He's out there again this weekend.

-And Steve Ratner, Obama's former autosar.
+And Steve Ratner, Obama's former auto czar.

-They've both been warning this weekend in an interview with Bloomberg News when asked during the interview if build back better will worsen inflation.
+They've both been warning this weekend in an interview with Bloomberg News when asked during the interview if Build Back Better will worsen inflation.

-Summers' response was I think the inflation rate would be slightly higher in 2022, 2023 with build back better than it would be without the build back better.
+Summers' response was, I think the inflation rate would be slightly higher in 2022, 2023 with Build Back Better than it would be without the Build Back Better.

 Well, who does that disproportionately impact?

-Just like the higher cost of energy.
+Just like the higher cost of energy, who does that disproportionately impact?

 The poor and the middle class, they can't afford this.